hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 - Implemented synchronized **scanning and photon acquisition**
 - Built a **modular architecture** that supports extension to new hardware and procedures
 - Developed a **graphical user interface** for microscope control and live visualization

+### Engineering Challenges

+Key challenges included coordinating multiple hardware interfaces, ensuring reliable synchronization across acquisition components, and providing real-time feedback without interrupting the imaging workflow.
+The software was designed to keep these responsibilities modular, making the system easier to maintain and extend.